CSE190Spring2021/Project/README.md

 When that's done open Chrome and click the puzzle piece in the top right then click manage extensions (or go to chrome://extensions/).
 On the extensions screen, click "Load Unpacked" on the top left.
 Navigate to your extension directory and select the "build" folder.
-You should now see a new extension (currently called "CSE190 Chrome Extension") To see the popup menu, click the puzzle piece in the top right again and click the extension.
+You should now see a new extension (currently called "CSE190 Chrome Extension").
+To see the popup menu, click the puzzle piece in the top right again and click the extension.

 # General Info